Chapter 26 : Chapter Twenty-Six - Severus

 “Armand!” she gasped, turning around to face him.
 “What are you doing home so early?”

 Avrille instinctually looked to a wall where she knew a clock normally hung in her house.
 It read that it was only two in the afternoon.

-“Well I’m busy making jam, so why don’t you go find Avrille and see what she’s up to.”
+Separating herself from her husband after a moment, Isadora told him, “Well, I’m busy making jam, so why don’t you go find Avrille and see what she’s up to.”